-Date of birth: 1968 Position: Director Participation on committees: Nomination Committee (member); Control and Risk Committee (member).
+Participation on committees82: Nomination Committee (member);

+Control and Risk Committee (member).

-In office since: May 2014 Number of positions held in other companies for the purposes of the Corporate Governance Code: 4 Slate elected on: majority (Ministry of the Economy and Finance)
+Number of positions held in other companies for the purposes of the Corporate Governance Code: 4

 Diva Moriani was born in Arezzo in 1968 and has been a Director of Eni since May 2014.
 She is currently Executive Vice Chairman of Intek Group SpA, CEO of KME AG Vorstand, a German holding company of KME Group, Chairman of KME Srl, Member of the Supervisory Board of KME Germany GmbH and Director of Assicurazioni Generali SpA, Moncler SpA, Ergycapital SpA, Dynamo Academy, Dynamo Foundation and Associazione Dynamo.
 From 2007 to 2012 she was CEO of I2Capital Partners, a private equity fund sponsored by Intek SpA, with an investment strategy focused on "Special Situations".
-She graduated with a degree in economics from the University of Florence.
+She graduated with a degree in economics from the University of Florence82.